luugiathuy/GTScrollNavigationBar/README.md

 GTScrollNavigationBar
 =====================

-An iOS7 scrollable UINavigationBar that follows a UIScrollView.
-This project was inspired by the navigation bar functionality seen in the Chrome, Facebook and Instagram iOS app.
+A scrollable UINavigationBar that follows a UIScrollView.
+This project was inspired by the navigation bar functionality seen in the Chrome, Facebook and Instagram iOS apps.

 ##Usage